MITPAcademy/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-If you witness or are the victim of any violations of this code, please reach out to us at **contact@mitpa.tech**.
+If you witness or are the victim of any violations of this code, please reach out to us at **contact@practa.tech**.